top of page

 Jessica Osber Photography

-A native of Friendswood, Texas, Catherine completed Bachelor of Music degrees, summa cum laude, in vocal performance and music education from the Moores School of Music at the University of Houston.
+A native of Friendswood, Texas, Catherine completed Bachelor of Music degrees, summa cum laude, in vocal performance and music education from the University of Houston’s Moores School of Music.
 She studied voice with soprano Cynthia Clayton and worked with opera director Buck Ross.
-Catherine completed a Master of Music degree in vocal performance at Michigan State University, where she studied with opera director and soprano Melanie Helton.
+Catherine completed a Master of Music degree in vocal performance at Michigan State University, where she studied with soprano Melanie Helton.

 Pinell Photography